kpmerry/Python-Choice-Based-Game/Documentation.md

     - [ ] 2.
 Setting scene
     - [ ] 3.
 Crime scene investigation
 ## Future Application
-This game could be used in the future to create a Web-based game, or used with other languages to create a game with graphics and a more interactive interface.
+This game could be used in the future to create a Web-based game, or used with other languages to create a game with a more interactive interface.